-AP-15 Expected Resources - 91.220(c)(1,2)
+AP-15 Expected Resources - 91.220(c) (1, 2)

-The City has been notified by HUD of final funding amounts available for all three programs.
+The City has provided estimated amounts based off of last year allocations by HUD of final funding amounts available for all three programs.
 The city will also provide the anticipated program income for the CDBG and HOME programs.